feathersjs/docs/guides/basics/rest.md

 > __Pro Tip:__ A browser plugin like [JSON viewer for Chrome](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) makes it much nicer to view JSON responses.

-New messages can now be created by sending a POST request with JSON data to the same URL.
-Using CURL on the command line like this:
+New messages can now be created by sending a POST request with JSON data to the same URL by using cURL on the command line like this:

 ```
 curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Hello from the command line!" }'